-Therefore, we perform country-specific and panel cointegration analyses to assess the distributional effects of inward FDI in five Latin American countries - Bolivia, Chile, Colombia, Mexico, and Uruguay - during the 1980-2000 period.
+Therefore, we perform panel cointegration analyses to assess the distributional effects of inward FDI in Latin American countries since the early 1980s.
 Following the discussion of the theoretical background in Section 2, we present the empirical model and the data used in Section 3.
 We report the estimation results in Section 4.
 We find that higher inward FDI stocks typically widen the income gaps in Latin American host countries.
 Section 5 summarizes and concludes.